Volunteer in Cape Verde with Abroad Escape.

 Why This Week Exists

-- Bring you into Cape Verdean culture through language, food, craft and daily life
+• Help you understand Cape Verde through language, food, craft and daily life

 How the Week Runs